-Mindful cooking and holistic health are now the foundations of my work as a writer, teacher, and consultant.
-I am delighted and privileged to be a part of a growing community committed to making the world a better place.
+Mindful living and connection to the earth are now the foundations of my work as a writer, teacher, and consultant.
+I feel privileged to be a part of a growing community committed to making the world a better place.

 A few other tidbits:

 • When I’m not behind the computer or in the kitchen, you’re likely to find me organizing food swaps, studying herbalism, and exploring the mountains, canyons, beaches, and deserts of Southern California.

 • I live in a little 1929 apartment in the Silver Lake neighborhood of Los Angeles with my partner Gregory and our two cats, Eames and Eero.

 • I am particularly fond of the earth’s often overlooked wonders: lichens, fungi, bugs, and slugs.